scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-lists.md

 +++

-If you want more control over this, use the explicit [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html) and [ak.from_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_numpy.html) functions instead of the general-purpose [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) constructor.
+If you want more control over this, use the explicit {func}`ak.from_iter` and {func}`ak.from_numpy` functions instead of the general-purpose {class}`ak.Array` constructor.

 +++

 Unflattening
 ------------

-Another difference between [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html) and [ak.from_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_numpy.html) is that iteration over Python lists is slow and necessarily copies the data, whereas ingesting a NumPy array is zero-copy.
+Another difference between {func}`ak.from_iter` and {func}`ak.from_numpy` is that iteration over Python lists is slow and necessarily copies the data, whereas ingesting a NumPy array is zero-copy.
 (You can see that it's zero copy by [changing the data in-place](how-to-convert-numpy.html#mutability-of-awkward-arrays-from-numpy).)

 In some cases, list-making can be vectorized.
-If you have a flat NumPy array of data and an array of "counts" that add up to the length of the data, then you can [ak.unflatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.unflatten.html) it.
+If you have a flat NumPy array of data and an array of "counts" that add up to the length of the data, then you can {func}`ak.unflatten` it.

 ```{code-cell} ipython3
 data = np.array([1, 2, 3, 4, 5, 6, 7, 8])